kind-king/yourmaps_flagscript/README.md

 ## Key Features

-- Carry Flags in Hand
+- Carry Flags in Hand:
 Players can equip and carry flags using immersive animations and prop attachments.

-- Drop & Pick Up with Keybinds
+- Drop & Pick Up with Keybinds:
 Easily drop flags on the ground or pick them up again using fully configurable keybinds.

-- Client & Server-Side Logic
+- Client & Server-Side Logic:
 Handles full animation flow, object attachment, drop/pickup distances, item checks, and cleanup logic.

-- Optional Slash Commands & Item Requirements
+- Optional Slash Commands & Item Requirements:
 Works with REDEMRP, VORP, or any other framework.
 You can restrict flags to specific items or jobs if desired.

-- Automatic Cleanup on Respawn
+- Automatic Cleanup on Respawn:
 Ensures flags are removed or reset when a player dies or respawns, preventing visual or logic issues.

 - Only Mexico, Canada, LGBTQ, and Trans flags are included by default.
 40+ Flags Preconfigured